mennobartels/Improviser/README.md

 # Improvisor

 **Improvisor** is a pathfinding tool that utilizes the ApproxMC and Z3 libraries.
-This project was developed as part of a research internship.
+This project was developed as part of a research internship at Radboud University with Sebastian junges.
 It allows you to discover a path using the Approximate Model Counter [(ApproxMC)](https://github.com/meelgroup/approxmc/tree/master) algorithm.
 Below, you'll find details on how to use this tool and an overview of its main features.

 ## Description